romanzipp/Laravel-Blockade/README.md

 - Simple, beautiful and fully customizable error page
 - Replaceable authentication process & token storage

-**Why not use the Laravel Maintenance Mode?** Blockade offers a simple way to share access to development or staging environments only by typing in a password.
+#### Why just not use the Laravel Maintenance Mode?

+Blockade offers a simple way to share access to development or staging environments only by typing in a password.
 The authenticating user will return the intended URL after a successful login.
 The built in [Laravel Maintenance Mode](https://laravel.com/docs/8.x/configuration#maintenance-mode) uses a different approach by denying access in deployment or maintenance procedures.

 ## Installation